cds-snc/terraform-plan/README.md

     github-token: ${{ secrets.GITHUB_TOKEN }}

 # Run Terraform plan with no PR comment
-# Plan will still be availabe in the workflow logs
+# Plan will still availabe in the workflow logs
 - name: Terraform plan
   uses: cds-snc/action-terraform-plan
   with: